-3.3 Testing Software, Hardware and Materials

-The software, hardware and materials listed in Table 13 are needed to support testing and in test simulations of elections of the ES&S Unity 3.2.1.0 voting system.
+3.3 Testing Software, Hardware and MaterialsThe software, hardware and materials listed in Table 13 are needed to support system testing and test simulations of elections of the ES&S Unity 3.2.1.0 voting system.
+(Vol.2 Appendix A. 3.3)